willymanoandrews/NuxtFire/flowbite-components/README.md

 ## How to Use

-1. Copy the desired component from the `flowbite-components` directory into your Nuxt project's components directory:
+1. Copy the desired component from the `flowbite-components` directory into your Nuxt project's components directory.

 2. Import the component into your other vue files.